 ForeignProtestants ...
 Canada's Earliest Successful Multicultural Community!

-Welcome to our not-for-profit Society's digital Museum Without Walls celebrating the heritage of Canada's 1st successful multicultural, multilingual, and multi-religion successful non-English speaking rural community.
+Welcome to our digital Museum Without Walls celebrating the heritage of Canada's 1st successful multicultural, multilingual, and multi-religion successful non-English speaking rural community.
 Our simple concept......

 Places and People through their Stories create a Family’s Heritage.

 A collection of Family Heritages becomes a Community's Heritage.